ppradeepbabu/blockid_forgerock_plugin/README.md

   uwl.community.name=<<to_be_substituted>>

+* You can import the project as maven project in Eclipse / IntelliJ
 * Compile and deploy the BlockIDPasswordless springboot application in any of the application container
 * Please validate the BlockIDPasswordless sprint boot application status by performing GET operation on BlockIDPasswordless/healthcheck REST endpoint through a REST Client (such as POSTMAN)
 * Login to ForegeRock Access Manager administrative console